 - Simulating competition pressure

-Repeated exposure reduces fear and hesitation.
+Repeated exposure pulls the fear and hesitation out of it.

 Documenting Progress

-Tracking improvement reinforces belief.
+Tracking your improvement reinforces your belief.
+Record:

 - Personal records